trustedanalytics/auth-proxy/README.md

-## Local deployment
+## Local development
 Auth-proxy is a nodejs application.
 First install all dependencies:
 ```sh
 npm install
 ```

-To run service locally you don't need to use and configure Nats.
-To  avoid that change variable profile in app/config/default-config.json from 'cloud' to 'local'.
+To run service locally you don't need to use and configure nats.
+To disable it change variable *profile* in *app/config/default-config.json* to 'local'.

 Than start server:
 ```sh
 npm start
 ```

+Configuration of service can be changed by either overriding defaults using environment variables or defining them in *app/config/default-config.json*.
+In case they are defined in both places environment variables have higher priority.
+Service is also using best effort approach to guess parameters that were not specified but are needed for initialization.
+In case required parameters are missing service will notify about it and shutdown gracefully.

 ## Create docker image
 ```sh